supple-kit/supple-css/README.md

 * **[elements/headings/_index.scss](elements/headings/_index.scss), a simple heading level structure**.

 ### Objects
 This layer is concerned with styling non-cosmetic design patterns, or 'objects'.
-This can range from something as a `.o-wrapper` element to  `.o-layout` systems.
+This can range from something like a `.o-retain` element to `.o-layout` systems.

 * [objects/list-clean](objects/list-clean), strip appearance from lists by removing their bullets and indents
 * [objects/retain](objects/retain), page-level constraining and wrapping elements